TaekedeHaan/vine_tomato_grasping/flex_grasp/README.md

 ### Enums
 To store the state of different parts of the system, enums are used.
-These are defined in the messa files.
+These are defined in the message files.
 - `DynamixelErrorCodes`
 - `FlexGraspCommandCodes`
 - `FlexGraspErrorCodes`